Facebook gave data on user's friends to certain companies: documents

 Damian Collins, a Conservative British parliamentarian who leads a committee on media and culture, made the internal documents public after demanding them last month under threat of sanction from Six4Three.

-The defunct app developer obtained them as part of its ongoing lawsuit in California state court alleging that Facebook violated promises to app developers when it ended their access to likes, photos and other data of users’ friends in 2015.
+The developer of the defunct app, which allowed people to find pictures of people wearing bikinis, obtained the documents as part of its ongoing lawsuit in California state court alleging that Facebook violated promises to app developers when it ended their access to likes, photos and other data of users’ friends in 2015.

-Facebook, which has described the Six4Three case as baseless, said the released communications were “selectively leaked” and it defended its practices.
+Facebook, which has described the Six4Three case as baseless, said the released communications were “selectively leaked.”

 Though filed under seal and redacted in the lawsuit, the internal communications needed to be made public because “they raise important questions about how Facebook treats users’ data, their policies for working with app developers, and how they exercise their dominant position in the social media market,” Collins said on Twitter.

-Dating app Badoo and ride-hailing app Lyft were among other companies 'whitelisted' for access to data about users' friends, the documents here showed.
+Dating app Badoo, Netflix and Airbnb were among companies 'whitelisted' for access to data about users' friends, the documents here showed.
+Netflix, Airbnb, Lyft and Badoo did not respond to requests for comment.

-Lyft wanted to show carpool riders their mutual friends as an “ice breaker,” even if those friends were not using Lyft, according to one email.
-Facebook said in an email that it approved the request because it would add to a feeling of “safety” for riders.

 Facebook described such deals as short-term extensions, but it is unclear exactly when the various agreements ended.

 Friends’ data had stoked the growth of many apps because it enabled people to easily connect with Facebook buddies on a new service.

-Facebook weighed charging other apps for access to its developer tools, including the friends lists, if they did not buy a certain amount of advertising from Facebook, according to the emails.
-In one from 2012, Zuckerberg wrote that he was drawing inspiration for business models from books he had been reading about the banking industry.
+Many complained about being shut out as others got extensions.

+The glimpse into Facebook shows that Zuckerberg considered the competitive risks posed by allowing third-party developers to piggyback on his company’s user data, but may have failed to appreciated the security risks.

+“At some level I think helping your competitors is a fact of life,” he wrote in a 2012 email to a lieutenant.
+“We need to make sure we’re not doing this to an extent that it destroys us, but we also shouldn’t be so rigid as to rule out any model where competitors get benefit from us.”

 Reporting by Munsif Vengattil in Bengaluru and Paresh Dave in San Francisco; Editing by Sriraj Kalluvila and Bill Berkrot